Tramway (industrial)

 Tramways are lightly laid industrial railways, often not intended to be permanent.
 Originally, rolling stock could be pushed by humans, pulled by animals (especially horses and mules), cable-hauled by a stationary engine, or pulled by small, light locomotives.
-Because individual tramway infrastructure is not intended to carry the weight of typical standard-gauge railway equipment, the tramways over which they operate may be built from less substantial materials.
 Tramways can exist in many forms; sometimes simply tracks temporarily placed on the ground to transport materials around a factory, mine or quarry.
-Many, if not most, use narrow-gauge railway technology.
+Many use narrow-gauge railway technology, but because tramway infrastructure is not intended to support the weight of vehicles used on railways of wider track gauge, the infrastructure can be built using less substantial materials, enabling considerable cost savings.

-The term "tramway" is not in use in North America but is commonly used in the United Kingdom and elsewhere where British railway terminology and practices influenced management practices, terminologies and railway cultures, such as Australia, New Zealand, and those parts of Asia, Africa and South America that consulted with British engineers when undergoing modernization.
+The term "tramway" is not used in North America, but is commonly used in the United Kingdom and elsewhere where British railway terminology and practices influenced management practices, terminologies and railway cultures, such as Australia, New Zealand, and those parts of Asia, Africa and South America that consulted with British engineers when undergoing modernization.
 In New Zealand, they are commonly known as "bush tramways" and are often not intended to be permanent.
-In Australia the term is widely used in Queensland, where there are several thousand kilometres of sugar-cane tramways.
-Passengers generally are not conveyed on tramways, although employees would often use them, either officially or unofficially.
+In Australia the term was widely used in connection with logging, no longer extant.
+Today in the state of Queensland, however, there remain several thousand kilometres of sugar-cane tramways.

+Passengers do not generally travel aboard tramways, although employees sometimes use them, either officially or unofficially.